Coupeville Farm to School

 • Blackstone Grill

 • This will be used at the school farm in addition to our pizza oven.
-The grill will be used in our High School camps to help prepare food directly from the farm.
+The grill will be used in our Middle School camps to help prepare food directly from the farm.

 Organization Data